yiisoft/hydrator/docs/guide/en/typecasting.md

 );
 ```

-Collections can be nested and combined one-to-one relations:
+Collections can be nested and combined with one-to-one relations:

 ```php
 final class ChartSet